-Aside from knowing how much the energy bill is, relatively few people concern themselves with what flows through the coils of their air conditioning unit’s compressor and cooling department.
+Aside from knowing the cost of their energy bill, relatively few people think about what flows through the coils of their air conditioning unit’s compressor and cooling department.

-But in the coming months, AC units may become top of mind for many Americans.
-That’s because R-22, the cooling agent traditionally used in most air conditioners, is going away.
+But soon, air conditioning units may become top of mind for many Americans.
+That’s because hydrochlorofluorocarbon (HCFC-22) or R-22, the cooling agent traditionally used in many air conditioners, is going away.

 A U.S. government ban on R-22 is set to take effect on January 1, 2020.

-The ban has been preceded by a gradual phase-out, which is part of the U.S. Environmental Protection Agency’s (EPA) plan to rid the United States of all ozone-depleting substances.
+The ban is part of a gradual phase-out initiated by the U.S. Environmental Protection Agency (EPA) to rid the United States of all ozone-depleting substances.
 In essence, R-22 is harmful to the environment.

-Whether you need to buy a new unit, retrofit your old unit or replace some component parts to comply with the EPA ban largely depends on a few things.
+Whether you will need to eventually buy a new unit, retrofit your old unit or replace some component parts to comply with the EPA ban largely depends on a few things.

-But first, you may want to know whether your AC (or your refrigerator) uses R-22 or not.
+But first, you may want to know whether your air conditioner (or your refrigerator) uses R-22 or not.

 On an air conditioner, you should be able to find what type of refrigerant it uses at the following places: